OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L4-Senior-Solutions-Architect-TAM.md

 - I identify and understand customers' technical and project goals and help customers meet those goals with expert technical advice and guidance; maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I have a deep understanding of the current strategy and objectives of the company and my team.
-- I seek out expansion opportunities and work with Key Account Managers to determine goals and recognize churn risk.
+- I seek out expansion opportunities and work with Account Executives to determine goals and recognize churn risk.
 - I consistently identify customer readiness for business reviews and provide valuable input.
+- I formulate customer improvement plans.
+- I command TAM incidents, leading the collaboration effort.

 <details>
 <summary>Examples</summary>